rasika2012/openchoreo/README.md

 make undeploy
 ```

+### Code Generation and Linting

+After updating the Custom Resource Definitions (CRDs) or the controller code, run the following commands to generate necessary code and lint the codebase before committing the changes.

+1. Run the linter:
+    ```sh
+    make lint
+    ```
+2. Run the code generator:
+    ```sh
+    make code.gen
+    ```

 ## Project Distribution

 Following are the steps to build the installer and distribute this project to users.